-To return the device for repair and inspection, obtain a return form from your MOTORTECH contact person (see Customer Service Information on page 159).
+To return the device for repair and inspection, obtain a return form from your MOTORTECH contact person (see Customer Service Information on page 172).

 After you have completely filled out the return form and returned it to MOTORTECH, MOTORTECH will send you back the return form and a delivery note with RMA number specified.
 Enclose the return form with your device and attach the delivery note to the packaging so that it is clearly visible from the outside.
-This guarantees a fast and smooth processing of your repair order.
+This will ensure a speedy and smooth processing of your repair order.